 How to play the burned game on your Dreamcast?

 Power off your Dreamcast console first.
 I’ve observed that there are more successful chances if you turn off the system before inserting the game.

 Insert your game and start the Dreamcast.
-If the game has two or more sessions, it is likely a self-booting game and would start automatically like any other standard games.
+If the game has two or more sessions, it is likely a self-booting game and would start automatically like any other standard game.
 If the game shows up as a media/audio CD on the Dreamcast, you’ll need to use the Utopia Boot Disc tool for resolving the issue.

 Download the Utopia Boot Disc image which is available on most of the Dreamcast emulators and games streaming websites.
 The chances are that the website that you downloaded your game backup file from also has the Utopia Boot Disc tool.